Trying to figure out why Disney Plus subtitles or closed-captions are not working?

 To fix this, turn off your VPN first before watching any Disney Plus shows.

-On the other hand, you can also try other services like IPVanish.
+On the other hand, you can also try other services like PureVPN.

 Compared to other VPNs, it doesn’t interfere with your network connection and works well with other applications like Disney Plus, HBO Max, and Netflix.